Veal: Animal welfare

 Veal production has been a controversial topic.
 The ethics of veal production have been challenged by animal welfare advocates and some methods are cited as animal cruelty by multiple animal welfare organizations.
 These organizations and some of their members consider several practices and procedures of veal production to be inhumane.
 Public efforts by these organizations are placing pressure on the veal industry to change some of its methods.

 Some of these practices are relevant to both group and individual housing systems.

 Restricted space

 In the past, one aspect of veal production cited as cruelty in the industry was the lack of space veal calves were provided.
 Space was often deliberately restricted by the producer to stop the animal from exercising, as exercise was thought to make the meat turn redder and tougher.
-Modern veal production facilities in the US allow sufficient room for the calf to lie down, stand, stretch, and groom themselves.
+Modern veal production facilities in the US allow sufficient room for the calf to lie down, stand, stretch, and groom itself.